Tosin Amuda

 npm install

-nto build your app usually into a build folderNow it is time to create our Dockerfile
+to build your app usually into a build folderNow it is time to create our Dockerfile.
+Create a new file on your terminal by running:

 touch Dockerfile